missing-user/DWL5500XY-Python/README.md

 ```

 # Usage
 See the test.py for example code, most features are explored here.

+0. Let the sensor warm up and settle in for 15 minutes after connecting it to power to get the full measurement accuracy.
 1. Initialize the sensor, the boolean argument controls wether received values are printed to the terminal.
 ```python
 import DWL5500XY